kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 For example, on a Debian machine, it's located in `/usr/lib/x86_64-linux-gnu/security/`.

-### Increase connection timeout
+### Increase Connection Timeout

-In some high latency environments, you may need to increase the connection timeout.
+In some high-latency environments, you may need to increase the connection timeout.
 We set this low to improve response on LANs, but over the internet this may need to be increased.
 By increasing the conn timeout, you will be able to operate on higher latency links, but some operations may take longer to complete causing a degree of latency.

-By increasing the cache_timeout, you will need to refresh "less" but it may mean on an account lockout or group change, that you need to wait until cache_timeout to see the effect (this has security implications)
+By increasing the cache_timeout, you will need to refresh less often, but it may result in an account lockout or group change until cache_timeout takes effect.
+Note that this has security implications.

     # /etc/kanidm/unixd
     # Seconds